santhoshvec24/Task0-VSD-RISC-V-Tapeout-Program/README.md

 <img width="775" height="559" alt="Screenshot from 2025-09-19 22-08-11" src="https://github.com/user-attachments/assets/4d113347-d701-4fcc-bc56-4e9fb0a5cf26" />

 #### <ins>gtkwave</ins>

+GTKWave too comes bundled with OSS-CAD Suite, but this time with the version 3.4.0 which is stable.
+But just to be on the safer side it is recommended to delete the GTKWave files inside the OSS-CAD Suite folder

+### INSTALLATION:

 ```bash
 $ sudo apt-get update
 $ sudo apt install gtkwave